kubermatic/docs/content/kubeone/v1.5/architecture/supported-providers/_index.en.md

 Terraform integration and the integration with Kubermatic machine-controller.

-KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix\*, OpenStack, Packet, VMware Cloud Director, and VMware vSphere.
+KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix\*, OpenStack, Equinix Metal, VMware Cloud Director, and VMware vSphere.

 \* Nutanix is supported as of KubeOne 1.4.0.